nikkoyabut/yolo_experiments/README.md

 # 📚 Exploring Computer Vision Tasks with YOLO

-- In the previous article, we discussed how **CLIP** bridges **text and images** by mapping them into a shared embedding space.
+- In the our [CLIP: How AI Connects Text and Images Without Explicit Labels](https://www.linkedin.com/pulse/clip-how-ai-connects-text-images-without-explicit-yabut-meng-ai-wg9wf) article, we discussed how **CLIP** bridges **text and images** by mapping them into a shared embedding space.
-- You can read more about it here: [CLIP: How AI Connects Text and Images Without Explicit Labels](https://www.linkedin.com/pulse/clip-how-ai-connects-text-images-without-explicit-yabut-meng-ai-wg9wf)
 - This allowed us to classify images based on their similarity to textual descriptions, showcasing an exciting intersection between vision and language.

 ## Introducing Computer Vision